hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/staying-up-to-date.md

 **Using Bazel**

 To run our latest release with Bazel, you can look up our [releases page](https://github.com/zeroone-boa/agora-cl/releases), look at the commit hash of the latest release, then do `git checkout COMMIT_HASH`.
-Afterwards, you can re-run your beacon chain and validator as you ran them earlier with Bazel.
+Afterwards, you can re-run your Agora chain and validator as you ran them earlier with Bazel.

 </TabItem>
 <TabItem value="win">